Climate-based cabbage planting guide for Edmonton, Alberta

 Typical days to maturity 70–90

-Gardeners usually start indoors around April 1 and plant outdoors from about May 13.
+Cabbage is usually started indoors around April 1 and planted outdoors during the normal local window of May 13 to May 27.
 Most varieties need about 70–90 days to reach maturity once they are in the garden.

 Cabbage is usually easy to fit into the season in Edmonton, and the real payoff is having enough room to size the crop properly and harvest at the stage you actually want.